jhaskinsjr/nebula/README.md

 respectable aggregate simulation rate of roughly 3,700 cycles/second on a consumer-grade laptop!

-Finally, consider that I have made almost no effort to optimize the simulator, choosing instead at this early stage to focus primarily on correctness; future optimization efforts will doubtless increase the execution speed of both Amanatsu and the cycle-accurate pipeline models.
+Finally, consider that I have so far made almost no effort to optimize the simulator, choosing instead at this early stage to focus primarily on correctness; future optimization efforts will doubtless increase the execution speed of both Amanatsu and the cycle-accurate pipeline models.